Enabling remote assessments to drive patient enrollment, engagement, and retention and enhance data quality.

 When implemented well, remote administration of clinical outcomes assessments (COAs), such as cognitive assessments or symptom severity rating scales, bring clear benefits to trial conduct from expanding trial access and diversity to enhancing data quality.
 However, clinical outcomes assessments present both unique challenges and important opportunities related to their suitability and validity for remote conduct and their practical implementation.
 The continued and successful application of both conventional clinical evaluations and emerging digital technologies is critical to the evaluation of novel therapies, and, therefore, the field must identify and promote good practices in this area.

 In working with sponsors, license holders, technology partners, and regulators, our presenters have gained important perspectives into successful implementation of remote COA administration for both computerized and conventional assessments in central nervous system (CNS) trials.
-During this webinar, they will outline important considerations, lessons learned and practical case examples of remote and decentralized clinical trial implementation.
+During this webinar, they outline important considerations, lessons learned and practical case examples of remote and decentralized clinical trial implementation.

-Register for this webinar to learn about remote administration of COAs in decentralized clinical trials, including specific examples in major depression, Alzheimer’s disease and other indications.
+Watch this webinar to learn about remote administration of COAs in decentralized clinical trials, including specific examples in major depression, Alzheimer’s disease and other indications.

 Christopher Reist, MD, MBA